PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-8/autoscaling-simulation-lab.md

 ### Pre-requisite knowledge

 *	Familiarity with cloud computing and cloud platforms

+*	Basic understanding of Terraform

 ### Cloud Platform